A Guide To Real Estate Closing Documents For Buyers

 Let’s take a look at what those documents are and what they mean, so that you won’t feel overwhelmed on closing day.

 There are several documents you will need to bring along with you or sign at closing.
 The papers may differ slightly from state to state because property issues are a matter of state law.
 Check with your real estate agent or attorney to see if your state has additional requirements.

 Here are the documents you’ll encounter at closing.

 Proof Of Homeowners Insurance

 Before closing, you must provide your lender proof of homeowners insurance.
 Lenders want to make sure the home is insured, so their investment is protected if something were to happen to the home.
 You’ll need to contact your insurance company a few days before closing to ensure that they have the home’s accurate details and can provide proof of insurance for the lender.

 A Closing Disclosure outlines all the terms of your loan, so you know exactly what you’re getting when you sign your mortgage.
-By, law home buyers must receive a copy of the Closing Disclosure at least 3 days before closing.
+By law, home buyers must receive a copy of the Closing Disclosure at least 3 business days before closing.